jacobroos87/headroom-studios/README.md

 [Back to top](#table-of-contents)

+## Final Project differences

+* Footer
+    * The final project has a more minimal layout with only the social links and copyright included.
+This was to improve UX and the subscribe has been added as a selector when registering and the location information has been added to the FAQ page.

+* Rehearsal Studios
+    * The final project has a set of buttons for each card that allows the user to book or view more images.
+This improved the UX especially for smaller devices so the user wouldn't have to scroll to the end of the cards each time to make a booking.

+* Registration modal
+    * There is only a small change from the original wireframe with the addition of the sign-up switch.

 ## Responsive Design

 Media queries have been added to ensure the site works well on smaller devices.
 Materialize responsive classes were also used for parts of the layout.

 * Home Page

-The home page has a 3 column layout for 2 sections that stack for smaller devices.
+The home page has a 3 sections.
+The mid section has a 3 column layout that stacks for smaller devices.
 The deign stays the same for tablets but collapses the navbar to a hamburger menu.

 * Rehearsal Studios

-The rehearsal studio page also keeps the 3 column layout and has the same principle applied for continuity.
-Smaller devices stack and for tablet the design stays the same but changer the navbar to a hamburger menu.
+The rehearsal studio page keeps the 3 column layout and has the same principle applied for continuity.
+Smaller devices stack and for tablets, the design stays the same but the navbar changes to a hamburger menu.

 * Notice Board

 The notice board has responsive sizing so adapts to the viewport.
-The posts in the notice board stay stacked with the only design change for smaller devices being the footer elements stacking which is the same for all pages.
+The posts in the notice board stay stacked for all devices.

 * FAQ